bytecodealliance/cranelift/docs/langref.rst

 ======= =========================================
 Flag    Description
 ======= =========================================
-notrap  Address is known to be *mapped*. aligned Trapping allowed for misaligned accesses.
+notrap  Address is known to be :term:`mapped`. aligned Trapping allowed for misaligned accesses.
 ======= =========================================

-Normal memory accesses are defined to either :ref:`succeed or trap <memory>` depending on whether the accesed memory is *mapped*.
-When the ``notrap`` flag is set, the behavior is undefined if the memory is not *mapped*.
+Normal memory accesses are defined to either :ref:`succeed or trap <memory>` depending on whether the accesed memory is :term:`mapped`.
+When the ``notrap`` flag is set, the behavior is undefined if the memory is not mapped.

 Loads and stores are *misaligned* if the resultant address is not a multiple of the expected alignment.
 By default, misaligned loads and stores are allowed,